GLOG Magic Hack

 |Mirror Image||[dice] illusory duplicates of yourself appear under your control.|

 He decides to invest 3 of his Magic Dice.
-That means he can create three duplicates that last for three minutes each.
+That means he can create three duplicates that last for thirty minutes each.
 He rolls: double 2s and a 5.
 The spell effects occur, and he takes one Fatigue.
 However, he also rolled a series, meaning a Mishap has occurred.
 He gets the [sum] of the dice - 9 - and looks up the effect on the Mishaps table.

 - Scrolls contain a single spell and are destroyed after a single use.
 Otherwise, they work exactly the same as spells recorded in your Grimoire.